 This is what it feels like to be safe and loved.

-After he had cleaned my sweatshirt for me, my boyfriend was a little bit restless.
+After he had cleaned my sweatshirt for me, Ethan was a little bit restless.
 It was getting late, I was cozy in bed, and we had planned to watch something together on his phone until we fell asleep.
 But he was unable to sit back and relax.

 “Why aren’t you getting comfortable?”
 I asked.
 He was sitting on the edge of the bed, hunched and cross-legged.